I Think I Can – I Think I Can – I… Oh… Pt III

 In this article we’ll look at three practical tips we can take to make our goals happen.

-Firstly, you will see greater success if you find someone (or even better, multiple someone’s) to help.
+The first tip is this: You will see greater success if you find someone (or even better, multiple someone’s) to help.
 Research has time and again shown that people who join a weight-loss group will lose more weight and keep it off compared to those who go it alone.
 Why?
-Because when you are achieving things with other people they tend to encourage and congratulate you.
+Because when you are achieving things with other people they tend to encourage and congratulate you, as well as creating accountability.

-Secondly, and this may sound contrary to what I have been saying, but have a plan.
+Secondly, and this may sound contrary to what the previous posts have implied, but have a plan.
 Not just a “I am not going to eat chips again” SMART goal plan, but a proper one.
 Accept that you won’t always succeed.
 You will hear people say cheesy corpspeak things like “If you fail to plan, you plan to fail” (which is an oxymoron, because failing to plan is exactly that, having no plan), but you should have a plan to fail.
-Not an epic, forever, never coming back from it fail, but a “Whoops, where did that ice cream go?” kind of fail.
+Not an epic, forever, never coming back from it fail, but a “Whoops, where did all the ice cream go?” kind of fail.

 Finally, when creating this plan it’s important to keep track of your wins.
 If you go 10 days without eating chips and then one day you can’t resist those mouth-watering and highly delicious salt n’ vinegar kettle chips, you haven’t failed.
 You missed a day.
 Actually, you didn’t even miss a day, you missed an hour, and as we discussed in the last article it’s no biggie in the greater scheme of life.
 Go back to your data and see how well you did.
 You made it ten days?
 You can go another 10 starting tomorrow.
 It’s not the end of the world, and you’re not a bad person.
 You just like chips.
 Me too.